art dictionary of color

 After the watercolor paint is dry, remove the frisket, also called masking fluid with a rubber cement pick-up tool or your fingers.

 I hope this art dictionary has given you an understanding the common painting terms of today's artists.

-It is my pleasure to share my art experience with you.
+It is my pleasure to share my art experience and my art dictionary with you.